 Data, as we know, is a piece of information about individual, company, services, offers, products or anything.
 Whether the data is generated from a small business or a large scale enterprise, it has to be examined carefully to reach the conclusion about what part of data is useful and can be beneficial.
 This includes specialized systems and software.
 So, data analytics refers to the process involved in the refinement of data from each and every aspect to make it useful and readable.

 Analyzing data is beneficial in the sense that it can help businesses to improve operational efficiency, increase revenues, respond more quickly to emerging market trends and gain a competitive edge over rivals.
 They all share a common goal of boosting business performance.
-Professionals skilled in data analytics, especially those who have completed a data analytics course, are in high demand in such companies.
+Professionals skilled in data analytics, especially those who have completed a Data Analytics Bootcamp, are in high demand in such companies.

 Why is Data Analytics Important?